 - Spray with Worm Leachate or Worm Tea every 2 weeks.

 Kale is rich in Vitamins A and C, high in potassium, calcium and iron, and is a good source of fiber.
 It also has omega fatty acids and acts as an anti-inflammatory.
 Lots of good reasons to eat it and grow it!

-A Couple of the Best Kale Salad Recipes
+The Best Kale Salad Recipes

 Hope you give growing kale in your own backyard a try!